vgorbic1/Tutorials/JavaScript/JWT/jwt.md

 ## Jason Web Token (JWT)
-JWT is an open standard defined by (RFC 7519)[https://tools.ietf.org/html/rfc7519] JWT is considered by its authors to be a **compact and self-contained way for securely transmitting information between parties as a JSON object**.
+JWT is an open standard defined by [RFC 7519](https://tools.ietf.org/html/rfc7519).
+JWT is considered by its authors to be a **compact and self-contained way for securely transmitting information between parties as a JSON object**.
 JWT itself is composed of a Header, a Payload, and a Signature that proves the integrity of the message to the receiving server.